The weather is warming up, the days are longer and there's more time to be outside

 wear sunglasses in the sun, and make sure they have a label saying that they block

-part of staying healthy, especially when it's hot outside.
-When you're sweating,
+important part of staying healthy, especially when it's hot outside.
+When you're sweating, you lose

 So drink up and don't wait until you're thirsty — drinking before you feel